 Hypertension Almost half of the adults in the United States have high blood pressure or Hypertension.
 Current evidence suggests that dietary changes can reduce blood pressure, but more investigation is necessary.
-A recent study in China shows that eating a balanced diet including protein from various sources may help adults lower their risk of developing high blood pressure.
+A recent study in China shows that eating a balanced diet, including protein from various sources, may help adults lower their risk of developing high blood pressure.

 Hypertension Can Lead To Cardiovascular Disease, Stroke, And Illnesses That Affect The Kidneys And The Brain.

-Scientists believe that Hypertension occurs due to a combination of environmental and lifestyle factors.
+Scientists believe Hypertension occurs due to a combination of environmental and lifestyle factors.
 Current advice is that eating more healthily can reduce high blood pressure.

 Lately, There Has Been A Growing Interest In The Role Of Protein As A Possible Approach To Preventing Hypertension.